 Smart contracts do not have a Plan B

 - Imagine a rental agreement on a Smart Contract.
-There are only the landlord, tenant and a Smart Contract that fulfills the required actions.
-The fact that program code is unchangeable removes the stress of both: tenant and landlord.
-The parameter of trust is eliminated because human factor is almost nullified.
+There are only the landlord, tenant, and a Smart Contract that fulfills the required actions.
+The fact that the program code is unchangeable removes the stress on both: the tenant and landlord.
+The parameter of trust is eliminated because the human factor is almost nullified.

 Traditional contracts have a Plan B